 A batch ticket is a document that outlines the steps necessary to complete a batch of products.
 This document ensures that all products are made according to the exact specifications and helps prevent defects.

-Let’s look at what it is and how it can help your manufacturing operation run smoothly.
+The post will discuss what it is, its example, its template, and how it can help your manufacturing operation run smoothly.

 Batch Ticket Definition